CtrlAltMech/BackThatNasUp/README.md

 3. When the configuration file is filled out run you can run the script using one of the flags below.

 ## Flags :triangular_flag_on_post:
 - `btnu.sh` - Will create a configuration file if none is present.
-If one is you will be presented with a help dialogue.
+If one is you will be presented with a help dialogue
+- `btnu.sh -h` - Will prompt with help dialogue
 - `btnu.sh -m` - Will run a dry-run of a mirror backup job
 - `btnu.sh -M` - Will run a mirror backup job
 - `btnu.sh -r` - Will run a dry-run backup without mirroring (-avzhpe rsync options)
 - `btnu.sh -R` - Will run a backup without mirroring (-avzhpe rsync options)
+- `btnu.sh <run-type> -s <directory group name>` - Will run backup on specified directory group

 *MORE GRANULAR CONTROLS TO COME IN THE FUTURE*

+## Configuration :open_book:
+- Directory groups can be added to the configurtion file by adding another list under the DIRECTORY list.
+- Follow the formatting of the DIRECTORY list and specify your own name.
+- This group can be selected with the `-s` flag when running your backup.

 ## Contributing :handshake:
 I would love to hear if there are any bugs or a requested feature! :heart: